BlocProtocol/BLOC-wiki/docs/wallets/Making-a-Wallet.md

 ## BLOCWallet (CLI Wallet)

 The CLI Wallet, called BLOCWallet, is a multi-platform program (Win/Linux/Mac) that requires you to enter commands for it to work and you cannot use your mouse.
+It is text only application that does not have a graphical interface.
 However, it is currently the most stable and gets the newest updates first.

 If you would like to use BLOCWallet, you can check out [this guide](../wallets/Using-BLOCWallet.md).